techservicesillinois/secdev-template-repository/SECURITY.md

 ## Supported Versions

-Patches for farmit will only be applied to the current release.
+Patches for this solution will only be applied to the current release.

 ## Reporting a Bug or Vulnerability